zhyingS/CBM/README.md

 ## How do localization errors impact CP?

-To demonstrate the impact of localization errors on cooperative perception, we have selected certain scenarios from [OPV2V](https://arxiv.org/pdf/2109.07644.pdf) Test Culver City and created the following video.
+To demonstrate the impact of localization errors on cooperative perception, we have selected certain scenarios from [OPV2V](https://arxiv.org/pdf/2109.07644.pdf) Test Culver City and created the [video](figure/without_CBM.mp4).
 It is assumed that Cav (Connected Autonomous Vehicle) and Ego (the host vehicle) perform 3D object detection independently.
 Cav then sends its results to Ego and transforms them into Ego's coordinate system.
 Random Gaussian errors are applied to Cav's position (x, y) and heading angle.

 Indeed, the localization errors cause the bounding boxes received by Ego to randomly jump in space, leading to significant disruptions in its own perception system.
 In this scenario, Ego not only fails to benefit from collaborative perception but is instead disturbed by the errors.